 We now evaluate the streaming performance of CaCTUs, focusing our efforts on three key metrics: latency (delay from time of recording), stream image resolution, and frame rate.
-As a baseline, commercial systems achieve frame rates of 30 fps in 1080 p (1920 x 1080 pixels), with a latency of several milliseconds.
-However, we note that these systems have been largely optimized to be sold to consumers, and they do not guarantee similar privacypreserving features as CaCTUs.
-We discuss potential optimizations to CaCTUs in Section 5.
+As a baseline, commercial systems achieve frame rates of 30 fps in 1080 p (1920 x 1080 pixels), with a latency on the order of milliseconds.
+However, we note that these systems have been largely optimized for commercial use and lack privacy-preserving features as CaCTUs.
+We discuss additional potential optimizations to CaCTUs than the ones presented in this section in Section 5.